clockworklabs/SpacetimeDB/docs/docs/sdks/rust/quickstart.md

 ## Generate your module types

-The `spacetime` CLI's `generate` command will generate client-side interfaces for the tables, reducers and types defined in your server module.
+The `spacetime` CLI's `generate` command will generate client-side interfaces for the tables, reducers and types referenced by tables or reducers defined in your server module.

 In your `quickstart-chat` directory, run: